michael-chi/michael-chi.github.io/_posts/readme.md

 - <a href="./2018-12-18-kubernetes-create-devops-and-acr.md">Use Azure Container Registry</a>
 - <a href="./2018-12-18-kubernetes-manual-deployment.md">Manual Deployment</a>
 - <a href="./2018-12-25-kubernetes-devops-deployment.md">Create a Build Pipeline</a>
-- Create a Release Pipeline
+- <a href="./2018-12-25-kubernetes-create-release-pipeline.md">Create a Release Pipeline</a>
 - Running on Kubernetes
 - Configure Ingress